k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ####  Discovery

 - A Discovery job can run on interfaces such as MongoDB or CouchBase, once the corresponding K2exchange connector has been installed in the project.
 The Catalog is then created based on the discovered document hierarchy.
-(This feature was already supported priorto V8.3).
+(This feature was already supported prior to V8.3).

 #### Logical Unit implementation